Aljjohara/Fintech_Bcamp_Project1/README.md

 ## Summary and Conclusion:
-- our model has succesfully analyzed the risk-return tradeoff between stocks and forecasted future market prices.
+- Our model has succesfully analyzed the risk-return tradeoff between stocks and forecasted future market prices.
-- the Portfolio optimization model helps the user to select the best portfolio.
+- The Portfolio optimization model helps the user to select the best portfolio.
 - Both Monte-Carlo simulation and Portfolio Optimization plays a considerable role within a strategic planning to predict the furure stocks as well as to get best performing portfolio so that investors can possibly beat the market.